wp-plugins/nksnow/readme.txt

 == Description ==

 <p>
 Snowflakes (and more) falling down your blog!
-Inspired by the unforgettable xsnow.
+There are snowflakes, leaves and drops.
+Since version 0.6.0 you can simply add more images in the <tt>pics</tt> folder and they will appear on the settings page.
+I also happily accept images submitted to me as long as they are properly licensed.
 </p>
 <p>
 You can configure the number of snowflakes and limit the plugin to specific posts or pages.